Gilligan128/engineering-challenge/Readme.md

 ## Candidate Comments
 - The Hints indicate we should use getItemAt.
 Instead, because the noFlyLayer geometries are "lifted" into a list of geometries for the layer, my logic does not assume there is only one item in the noFlyLayer.
 - Changed the info component to not have a height, so it form fits the text, and have a max-width so it does not overlap with other components.
 I also rounded it and made it less opaque.

+### Ideas if I had more time
+- the "intersection sketches" should not be selectable or movable.
+I would probably move these to a separate layer with less user-control.